melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 the southern region prior to the hiatus (i.e. 1980-1989) [@Witzig1992; @Karpov1995],
 but moved to the northern subregion starting in 1993.
-In order to create a definition of spatial strata that is consistent and comparable over time, and one that is consistently divided near Point Conception, the STAT examined catch estimates from a separate study [@Albin1993] that used a finer spatial resolution in the northern subregion (including SLO County).
-Over the period 1981-1986, the amount of vermilion rockfish landed in SLO County was found to be roughly equal to the amount of vermilion rockfish landed in all California counties north of SLO County (Table frog EJ).
+In order to create a definition of spatial strata that is consistent and comparable over time, and one that is consistently divided near Point Conception, the STAT examined estimates of catch in numbers from a separate study [@Albin1993] that used a finer spatial resolution in the northern subregion (including SLO County).
+Over the period 1981-1986, numbers of vermilion rockfish landed in SLO County was found to be roughly equal to the numbers of vermilion rockfish landed in all California counties north of SLO County (Table \@(tab:rec_allocate)).
 Therefore, to approximate catches north and south of Point Conception from 1980-1989, the STAT reduced the ‘southern’ subregion annual catch (which included SLO County) from 1980-1989 by an amount equal to the northern subregion catch during the same period, and doubled the northern subregion catch.
 On average, this ‘moves’ the estimated SLO County catch from the southern region to the northern region from 1980-1989, creating a spatially consistent time series of landings over the entire time series.

+Ultimately, the STAT chose to use recreational catch in numbers rather than catch in weight for the California assessment models.
+Since data from [@Albin1993] were only available as catch in numbers, the ratios used to partition SLO County catch may not be consistent if applied to catch in weight due to differences in average weight between regions (Figure \@ref(fig:rec-avg-weight)).
+Also, because missing weight estimates were concentrated over the period 2001-2004 rather than being spread over the entire time series, the method used to impute weights could have a greater influence on short-term stock dynamics.

 As noted above, MRFSS sampling was halted from 1990-1992 due to funding issues.